 Lambing time at Calke Abbey

-One of the delights of spring at Calke is seeing new life around the estate.
+One of the delights of spring at Calke Abbey is seeing new life around the estate.
 It's lambing time for the flock of rare-breed Portland sheep, and the bouncy little lambs are a spring favourite at this pretty time of year.

 When is lambing time?